pallets/click/docs/parameters.rst

 *   are optional with in reason, but not entirely so.
 *   Recommended to use for subcommands, urls, or files.
 *   Can take an arbitrary number of arguments.
 *   Are not fully documented by the help page since they may be too specific to be automatically documented.
-How to document args is covered in :ref:`documenting args section <documenting-arguments>`.
+For more see :ref:`documenting-arguments`.
 *   Can be pulled from environment variables but only explicitly named ones.
-See :ref:`environment-variables` for further explanation.
+For more see :ref:`environment-variables`.

 .. _parameter_names:

 Parameter Names
 ---------------

-Parameters (both options and arguments) have a name that will be used as the Python argument name when calling the decorated function with values.
+Parameters (options and arguments) have a name that will be used as the Python argument name when calling the decorated function with values.